Jacob-Barhak/Presentations/PyConIsrael2019/README.md

 2. Install Anaconda from https://www.anaconda.com/download/
 3. install panel: conda install panel

-Dependant libraries are: panel, bokeh, some external html files are made with holoviews.
+Dependant libraries are: panel, bokeh, some external html files are made with PyViz technologies such as holoviews and datashader.